ameltech/sme-vl6180x-library/README.md

 Host control and result reading is performed using an I2C interfac, no extra pin are required.

-It was principally designed to work with the SmartEverything board, but could be easly adapt and use on every Arduino and Arduino Certified boards.
+It was principally designed to work with the SmartEverything board, but could be easily adapt and use on every Arduino and Arduino Certified boards.

 Written by Mik <smkk@amel-tech.com>.